micaavigliano/multilingual-blog-starter/README.md

 - [Tailwind](https://tailwindcss.com/)
 - [Lucide icons](https://lucide.dev/)

-_ps, I am going to keep the project updated with the latest versions of each library._
+_p.s, I am going to keep the project updated with the latest versions of each library._

 ## Installation